Photo: Micala Austin

 “Creativity comes out of necessity and pressure.
 We embraced the limitations and tackled them head on.”

 Promotion, in the form of connection, is a personal interest of Woodley.
 The band’s social media sites have been very active in the months leading to the release of the EP.
 This was intentional and largely orchestrated by Woodley himself.
 “I’ve personally put a lot of time into this over the last six months.
 I’ve been doing the user experience design; looking at the holistic view of technology and how we interact with services and digital products.
 Put out some posts on Instagram and Facebook just asking what it is about HLH that matters to you.
 I wasn’t expecting big things out of that but some of those responses were so heartfelt, so honest.
 It was really eye-opening to me what it is about this band that means something to people.
 So, it came down to storytelling and really connecting the story of the EP to the music itself.
-The context posts are one really cool way to add some visual and emotional weight to the context.”
+The context posts are one really cool way to add some visual and emotional weight to

 The band’s connection to fans comes through in lighter fare, as well.
 They performed a cover of their hometown Canberra Raiders’ fight song.
 I offered my condolences for the Raiders loss in the National Rugby League Semi-Finals.
 Woodley laughs, “That caught me off guard!
 Was not expecting an American to be up on that.
 It was disappointing but Canberra is an unsung team, so you’re hopeful.
 It’s been the last couple years they’ve been competitive enough to be a genuine champ.
 Canberra the city is a small-ish city, so there is a lot of pride there.
 We identify with Canberra as much as anything.
 Being able to rally around a Canberra thing has been great.”